Kyle Pitts Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Pitts' 62 receiving yards in his single career matchup against the Saints are 10.5 more than his over/under for Sunday's game.
+- Pitts racked up 62 receiving yards in his lone career matchup against the Saints, 7.5 more than his over/under in Sunday's game.

-- Pitts did not have a touchdown catch in that outing against the Saints.
+- Pitts did not have a touchdown catch in that game against the Saints.

-- The 244.7 yards per game the Saints are conceding through the air makes them the NFL's 14th-ranked pass defense.
+- The 244.7 yards per game the Saints are giving up through the air makes them the NFL's 14th-ranked pass defense.

-- At 1.2 passing TDs allowed per game, the Saints defense is ranked third in the league.
+- The Saints have allowed 19 touchdowns through the air (1.2 per game).
+They are third in the league in that category.

 Recent Performances